terminusdb/terminusdb/README.md

   - Push/Pull/Clone: communicate diffs between nodes using push / pull / clone
   - Query: You can query any state of the database at any commit.

 TerminusDB allows you to link JSON documents in a knowledge graph through a [document API](https://terminusdb.com/docs/document-insertion).
-TerminusDB is available as a standalone server, or you can use our headless content and knowledge management system [TerminusCMS](https://dashboard.terminusdb.com/).

 ### TerminusDB Version 11